rubennmg/rubennmg.com/notes.md

 - About
 - Formation
 - Projects
-- Contact

 # More
-- 404 not found own page
+- 404 not found own page --> ToDo
-- in development
+- in development --> ToDo

 # ToDo
-- Componente para elmento de navbar y sustituirlo por ``<a>``
+- Componente para elmento de navbar y sustituirlo por ``<a>`` --> done
-- footer
+- footer --> done
+- añadir transiciones y efectos